authgear/authgear-server/docs/specs/oidc.md

 ### amr

-To indicate authenticator used in authentication, `amr` claim is used in OIDC ID token.
+To indicate the authenticator used in authentication, `amr` claim is used in OIDC ID token.

 `amr` claim is an array of string.
 It includes authentication method used:
 - If secondary authentication is performed: `mfa` is included.